kbhide47/Smart-Sales-Analytics-Revenue-Prediction/README.md

 **Kasturi Anant Bhide**

-Electronics & Telecommunication Engineering
+Electronics & Telecommunication Engineering Student

-Aspiring Data Scientist | AI Engineer | Data Analyst
+🎯 Aspiring Data Scientist | AI Engineer | Data Analyst

-GitHub:
+### GitHub

 https://github.com/kbhide47

-LinkedIn:
+### LinkedIn

 https://www.linkedin.com/in/kasturi-bhide-78334035a/

 ---

+# ⭐ Support

-# ⭐ If you found this project useful, consider giving it a Star!
+If you found this project useful, please consider giving it a **⭐ Star** on GitHub.

+It helps others discover the project and supports future development.

+---

+## 📬 Contact

+For feedback, collaboration, or project discussions, feel free to connect via **GitHub** or **LinkedIn**.